wkurzius/mr.kurzius.net/content/classes/calculus.md

 ---
 title: "Honors Calculus"
 math: true
-draft: true
+draft: false
 ---

 # Honors Calculus
 _2023–2024_

 ## Course Description
 Explore the concepts, methods, and applications of differential and integral calculus.
 You’ll work to understand the theoretical basis and solve problems by applying your knowledge and skills.
-You'll learn how to determine expressions and values using mathematical procedures and rules; connect representations; justify reasoning and solutions; and use correct notation, language, and mathematical conventions to communicate results or solutions
+You'll learn how to determine expressions and values using mathematical procedures and rules; connect representations; justify reasoning and solutions; and use correct notation, language, and mathematical conventions to communicate results or solutions.

 <!--
  ## AP Exam